gjcooper/UoN-MRCourse-2016/slideshow.md

 * Direct effect corresponds to distributed pattern analysis and influence of prior stimulus is within voxel neural adaptation

 * Types of modulatory effects:
-  * Neural adaptation, linear adaptation, has property that it's symmetric (A colour that is one shade darker effects brain same way as one shade lighter.)
+  * Neural adaptation, linear adaptation, has property that it's symmetric (A slightly darker and lighter colour will effect the subsequent brain response the same way no matter the order they were presented)
   * Bias effects, asymmetric (Influence of neutral face in subsequent angry face is different to the effect of an angry face on a subsequent neutral face)
 ---
 .left-column[